Dnevnik jedne ljubavi

-Dnevnik jedne ljubavi (The Diary of a Love) is the debut album by Croatian singer Josipa Lisac, released by Jugoton in 1973.
-Karlo Metikoš and Ivica Krajač, the music and lyrics authors, dedicated the album to Lisac, as the first letters of each song form an acrostic with her name.
+Dnevnik jedne ljubavi (The Diary of One Love) is the debut album by Croatian singer Josipa Lisac.
+It was released on 28 February 1973 through Jugoton.
+Lisac's partner Karlo Metikoš served as the sole composer, and Ivica Krajač served as the sole lyricist.
+Metikoš and Krajač dedicated the album to Lisac, as the first letters of each song's opening lyric form an acrostic with her name.

 Dnevnik jedne ljubavi is considered of the best concept albums of Croatian pop rock and is often cited as a classic of the scene.

 The album was polled in 1998 as 9th on the list of the 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The best albums of Yugoslav pop and rock music).

 The first digitally remastered version of the album was released on 25 December 2009 through Croatia Records.
 In February 2023, the album was released as a special edition vinyl with half speed remastered material at Abbey Road Studio in London.